 - 13.1 This policy is intended to provide you with an avenue to raise concerns within the Trust and your Academy and to give you the reassurance you need to raise such matters internally.
-The Trust hopes you will be satisfied. - 13.2 If you are not, and if you feel it is right to take the matter outside the Trust you should contact a prescribed person or body (guidance is available from GOV.UK Blowing the whistle: list of prescribed people and bodies

-This includes a list of public bodies, which can deal with particular areas of concern e.g. Education, Finance etc.

-- 13.2 You can also make a disclosure to a solicitor or the police. - 13.2 You should tell the prescribed person or body if you think that the Trust: - Will cover the issue up; - Treat you unfairly if you complained; - Hasn't sorted the issue out and you've already reported it.
+The Trust hopes you will be satisfied. - 13.2 If you are not, and if you feel it is right to take the matter outside the Trust you should contact a prescribed person or body (guidance is available from Whistleblowing: list of prescribed people and bodies GOV.UK (www.gov.uk) - 13.3 This includes a list of public bodies, which can deal with particular areas of concern e.g. Education, Finance etc. - 13.4 You can also make a disclosure to a solicitor or the police. - 13.5 You should tell the prescribed person or body if you think that the Trust: - Will cover the issue up - Treat you unfairly if you complained - Hasn't sorted the issue out and you've already reported it.